kee-org/browser-addon/README.md

 2. Version number - the CI build system holds credentials that allow it to manipulate git tags on the GitHub repository and in doing so allows for automatic incrementing of build numbers, which in turn will result in a unique version number being calculated.
 This can only be reproduced if you download the git repo to your local system (including all tags) and develop a custom build script or modify the source files as needed - it's most likely not worth the effort but can be done if it is important to you.
 3. File dates - the build output is essentially a zip file so when the newly downloaded and built files on your system are added to the zip file, they will have different dates than those that were built on the CI platform and automatically added to a GitHub Release.
 For this reason, even if you were to end up with the same line endings and version number, it is not possible to compare a digest (hash) of your built file and expect it to match the file built by anyone else (unless you build it at exactly the same time!)

+### Requirements

-Reproducible builds rely upon npm version 5.7 or higher (released end of Feb 2018) so ensure you have the latest update first.
+Reproducible builds rely upon npm version 7 or higher.

-You can then:
+Our builds are created by GitHub Actions using the following configuration:

+* Ubuntu 22.04
+* Node 18
+* npm 8

+### Instructions

 1. download the source code (e.g. from the relevant GitHub Release page) or clone the repo for the latest (often pre-release) version
-1. `npm ci`
+1. `npm ci && mkdir dist`
 1. manipulate manifest.json if you want to adjust version numbers
-1. `npm run package:debug` (for beta releases) and/or `npm run package:prod` (for stable releases)
+1. `npm run build:prod && npm run pack:prod` (for stable releases) and/or `npm run build:beta && npm run pack:beta` (for beta releases)
-   1. XPIs and ZIPs of each version are put into the `dist` folder
+   * XPIs and ZIPs of each version are put into the `dist` folder

-   1. NB: source maps are included only in the debug package
+## Repo/project structure

+* `/_locales` Localisation data (language translations).
+* `.tx` Used by Transifex localisation scripts to help manage multiple language translation.
+* `dist` Output folder for build packages (e.g. an XPI file for installation in Firefox).
+Created automatically by development scripts or manually if you're only building for packaging/release.
+* `extension` Output folder for compiled files when developing or building for packaging/release.
+* `lib` Javascript files that are directly included in the resulting extension, undergoing no further adjustment or compilation.
+* `scripts` The scripts within help prepare the `extension` file structure for hot module reloading during development, as well as ensuring that various categories of files end up in the right place, with appropriate references updated.
+* `src`
+   * `manifest.ts` Outputs a manifest.json file appropriate to the current build / development environment
+   * `assets` ...
+TODO: finish docs

 ## Vue devtools

 It's likely that the below does not work.
 It might though, at least on one or two devices in the world when the stars are aligned.

+We'll take a fresh look at this challenge when working on the migration to MV3.

 ### One time:
 ````